Resident magistrate (Ireland): Alan Bell

-On 29 November 1919, the martial law authorities ordered the Sinn Féin Bank to close, and on 2 January 1920, the Dublin Metropolitan Police went to enforce this order.
+On 29 November 1919, the martial law authorities ordered the Sinn Féin Bank to close and the following year, on 2 January, the Dublin Metropolitan Police (DMP) went to enforce this order.
 Based on cheques recovered in a DMP raid on 6 Harcourt Street on 27 February 1920, the Attorney-General for Ireland on 2 March 1920 ordered Hibernian Bank and Munster and Leinster Bank to give evidence at a private inquiry into their relations with the Sinn Féin Bank.
+The banks' officials were reluctant to co-operate.

 The inquiry was led by Alan Bell, a resident magistrate, as part of his broader, mostly secret, search for Dáil funds.
-The banks' officials were reluctant to co-operate.
+He was tasked by the British to track down Sinn Féin funds; he had successfully confiscated over £71,000 from Sinn Féin's HQ and, by investigating banks throughout the country, was set to seize much more.
 In March 1920, Bell, from Banagher, County Offaly was killed.
 He was pulled from a tram in south Dublin and shot at point blank range by Collins' IRA "Squad".
-He was tasked by the British to track down Sinn Féin funds; he had successfully confiscated over £71,000 from Sinn Féin's HQ and, by investigating banks throughout the country, was set to seize much more.